HerStories Campaign Launched to Mark 100 Years of Women’s Suffrage

 - Banners are part of Holloway’s history: Embroiderer Ann Macbeth made the Holloway Hunger Strike Banner in the form of a friendship quilt in 1910

-Today Historic England launches HerStories, a new campaign to mark the centenary of the Representation of the People Act, which gave the first British women the right to vote.
+Today, Historic England launches HerStories, a new campaign to mark the centenary of the Representation of the People Act that gave the first British women the right to vote.

-As part of a programme of activities throughout 2018, on 10th June Historic England will be taking part in PROCESSIONS- a mass participation artwork which will invite women and girls to come together on the streets of London, Belfast, Cardiff and Edinburgh to mark the centenary in a living, moving portrait of women in the 21st century.
+As part of a programme of activities throughout 2018, on 10 June, Historic England will be taking part in PROCESSIONS: a mass participation artwork that will invite women and girls to come together on the streets of London, Belfast, Cardiff and Edinburgh to mark the centenary in a living, moving portrait of women in the 21st century.

 One hundred women artists are being commissioned to work with groups and communities across the UK to create banners for PROCESSIONS.
 Historic England has commissioned artist Lucy Orta and the London College of Fashion, UAL, to work with former inmates of Holloway prison, now at HMP Downview, to produce one of these banners.